Join 25,000+ people on Annie’s newsletter working to finally feel as good as their resume looks

 Who is this course for?
 Is it gendered?

-This course is for anyone — any gender, any gender expression.
+This course is for anyone, any gender, any gender expression.
 Annie made that decision explicitly during filming and says so on camera.
 Relational trauma, attachment wounds, and the patterns this work addresses are not gendered conditions.
 If the material resonates, it's for you.
 The clinical framework is the same regardless of identity.

 Are payment plans available?

 Yes.
 Both tiers offer a three-payment plan: $349 × 3 for Self-Paced, or $699 × 3 for Live Cohort.
+If a payment plan is the deciding factor between you doing this work and not doing it, take the payment plan.
+The work matters more than the cleaner ledger entry.

 Already on Annie's email list?
-You're not automatically on the FTF waitlist — add yourself above.
+You're not automatically on the FTF waitlist, add yourself above.

 If you've read this far